 There is often music on the courthouse lawn!

 Nestled on the shores of Indiana’s largest natural lake, Syracuse’s lively downtown has been known to vie with boating, swimming and other lakeside recreation for visitors’ attentions.
 Bustling with quaint but exceptional shops and restaurants, which offer food, gifts and clothing you won’t find anywhere else, Syracuse is nothing if not unique.

 And don’t miss the Artisans and Farmers Market – open on Saturdays Mid-May to Mid-October and beginning in June on Wednesday evenings, an outlet for locals to showcase locally grown and handcrafted wares, the market attracts a mind-boggling array of fresh, seasonal produce, herbs, baked goods, preserves, fine art, crafts and jewelry.
 It’s almost impossible to walk away empty handed.

 The Midwest’s Largest Flea Market takes place every Tuesday and Wednesday through September from 8 a.m. to 5 p.m.
 With more than 900 vendors on 100 acres, you’ll be able to spend the day searching for treasures like fresh produce, furniture, hand-made items and more.
 And of course, there’s always plenty of food and drink on hand to help you keep your energy up as you browse the multitude of items on sale.

-If you’re looking for something more specialized, make sure you visit Shipshewana on Aug.
-5, 2017, when more than 200 vendors will participate in the highly anticipated Antique Market.
+If you’re looking for something more specialized, make sure you visit Shipshewana for the highly anticipated Antique Market and Festival.
 This event emphasizes top quality antiques, requiring all items to be from the 1960s or earlier.

 Nestled along the shore of Lake Maxinkuckee, Culver boasts an impressive range of lake-related recreational activities devoted to boating and fishing.
 On shore, specialty shops and fine restaurants cater to visitors.